SimplyBuilt/activejob-retriable/README.md

 Automatically retry failed ActiveJobs with an exponential back-off.

-This gem aims to mimic most of the functionality of Sidekiq's RetryJobs middleware but operates at the ActiveJob abstract layer.
+This gem aims to mimic most of the functionality of Sidekiq's `RetryJobs` middleware but operates on the ActiveJob layer.

 ## Installation